Lesson 2.3: Warm-Up and Range of Motion

 Active Breathing Techniques (Seated Toward the Front of the Chair)

-For all breathing exercises, participants should sit tall near the edge of the chair with a natural lumbar curve.
+For the following breathing exercises, participants should sit tall near the edge of the chair with a natural lumbar curve.
 A small prop, like a ball at the lower back, may offer comfort and support.

 Thoraco-Diaphragmatic Breathing (Diaphragmatic Breath)